Repost from 2015. Edited, updated, and corrected.

 And the lord said unto the servant, Go out into the highways and hedges, and compel them to come in, that my house may be filled.

-and this verse was the impetus for the church having an aggressive bus ministry.
-Every Saturday, bus workers would fan out into the areas were the buses operated, visiting regular riders and canvassing for new riders.
+This verse (and others) was the impetus for the church having an aggressive bus ministry.
+Every Saturday, bus workers would fan out over the bus operation area, visiting regular riders and canvassing for new ones.
 Each bus had a captain who was in charge of the route, along with a driver and several workers.
 It was the captains’ responsibility to make sure EVERYONE on their bus route was visited EVERY Saturday.

-As in the business world, where new customers are always a necessity, a successful bus ministry had to continue to find new riders.
-Using the Apostle Paul’s “all things to all men” methodology, I planned weekly or monthly promotions that bus workers used to entice regular riders to invite their friends to church.
+As in the capitalistic business world where gaining new customers is always part and parcel of growing a thriving business, a successful bus ministry had to continue to find new riders.
+Using the Apostle Paul’s “all things to all men” methodology, I planned weekly or monthly promotions that bus workers used to entice regular riders to invite their friends, family, and neighbors to church.
 I also planned promotions for the bus workers, rewarding the bus crew that brought in the most riders and visitors.

-One Easter, I decided we would give away a 5-pound solid chocolate rabbit to the person who brought the most visitors to church (on one of the buses).
+One Easter, I decided we would give away a five-pound solid chocolate rabbit to the person who brought the most visitors to church (on one of the buses).
 One of the ladies of the church was a candy maker, so she made the chocolate rabbit.
 A few days before the giveaway, we put the rabbit in my office.
 The next morning, as I walked into the office to prepare for Saturday bus visitation, I noticed that something was wrong with the rabbit.
-Some time during the night, mice had gnawed on the ears of the rabbit.
+Sometime during the night, mice had gnawed on the ears of the rabbit.
 I asked the woman who made the chocolate rabbit if she could patch the rabbit’s ears.
+Oh yes, I did!
 The giveaway was the next day.

 Both she and her husband were appalled that I would even think of giving the rabbit to one of the bus kids.
 Throw it away, they said, and off they went to buy five more pounds of chocolate so a new rabbit could be made.
 The next day, we awarded the new rabbit to the person who brought the most visitors to church.